 Having a coffee with a friend is a fun way to socialize, as is playing a sport, but there’s nothing quite like jamming out with friends and friends-to-be alike, all on the same musical wavelength just giving it all you have, not being afraid of looking silly.
 The deepest friendships are formed in the creative pursuit.
 Very soon after becoming competent with an instrument, you’ll be trawling social media and the internet to find a group of jamming buddies who may even develop into the next all-star band.

 It’s Reasonably Priced

 While it’s not overly cheap acquiring the first musical instrument you play, especially if trying to learn piano or acquire a great first drum kit, luckily that piece of equipment can last you years and will give you plenty of time to work at it before you move onto something more advanced.
-If starting guitars, you needn’t spend more than $150 to set up with everything, and most people hold their first guitar as a sentimental piece of memorabilia which can be fixed and repaired over the years as necessary.
-Thanks to the online prevalence of instructional videos, there are many amazing guides which can even prevent the need to visit a teacher, at least initially.
+If starting guitars, you needn’t spend more than $150 to set up everything, and most people hold their first guitar as a sentimental piece of memorabilia that can be fixed and repaired over the years as necessary.
+Thanks to the online prevalence of instructional videos, there are many amazing guides that can even prevent the need to visit a teacher, at least initially.

 If you don’t play an instrument, what are you waiting for?
 Pick up the instrument of your choice and join the community spirit surrounding it.
 It’ll likely be the best decision you’ve ever made.